-About the New Geographies and its partner organisations:
+About New Geographies

 New Geographies is financed by a £600,000 grant from Arts Council England's Ambition for Excellence fund, which was established to stimulate and support ambition, talent and excellence across the arts sector in England.
 It is administered by ECVAN and is being developed with nine galleries, museums and academic institutions in the region: Art Exchange, University of Essex Colchester; East GalleryNUA, Norwich University of the Arts; Firstsite, Colchester; Focal Point Gallery, Southend; Kettle's Yard, University of Cambridge; Norwich Castle Museum & Art Gallery; originalprojects; Great Yarmouth; UH Arts, University of Hertfordshire; and Wysing Arts Centre, Cambridge.